 The project list gives you a bird's eye view of your portfolio and lets you quickly see if things are progressing according to plan.

-The progress bar visualizes the time your team has spent on the project versus the estimate.
+The progress bar visualizes your team's time on the project versus the estimate.
 It turns red if you've used or even planned more time for project delivery than initially estimated.
 This way, you can quickly identify projects that need your attention and see what you need to explore in detail.

 To delve into a project's time usage, you should open it in a detailed view.
-Here, the Gantt chart will be your key source of truth for time-based progress.
+The Gantt chart in the Tasks section will be your key source of truth for time-based progress.

 The red line indicates the current date and helps you to understand if you are sticking to the project timeline.